Fact Sheets - Soil Insect Pests of Vegetables

 The following are the most significant soil insects attacking home garden plants.

-Wireworms are the immature stage (larvae) of the click beetle.
+Wireworms are the immature stage (larva) of the click beetle.
 Wireworms are cylindrical, about 1-1/2 inches long, brownish to yellow and are rather hard-bodied.
 These insects eat seeds, cut into small shoots and often bore into stems, roots, and tubers.
 They attack many vegetables including potatoes, onion, corn, carrots, peas, beans, and melons.

 Cutworms are the larval, or immature, stage of certain moths.
-They can often eliminate a stand of plants in a garden.
+They can often destroy a stand of plants in a garden.
 Cutworms are night feeders and are seldom seen during the day.
 These insects cut off small plants at or near the ground level and feed on the tender stem.
 Some types climb up the stem and feed on foliage.
 Many plants are attacked by cutworms, but they are especially damaging to corn, beans, tomatoes and peppers.

 Seed corn maggots are the larvae of small flies.
 They develop in the soil and feed on seed and seedlings of corn, beans, peas, potatoes, cabbage, melons and other crops.
 (No pictures available at this time)

 Beneficial nematodes can be used for controlling the soil dwelling larval stages of the above pests.
 Cardboard plant collars, Spinosad, Bt (Bacillus thuringiensis), and carbaryl (Sevin) sprays and baits can be used to control cutworms.
+Row cover can be used to prevent maggot problems.

 When Using Pesticides